 Are the fittings tight?
 Is there water seeping from a joint?
 In some parts of the country it is not uncommon to find that the minerals in the water will even wear out copper tubing on the bends.
 Take a close look and ensure that everything still looks like it will hold pressure.
 Remember, the pressure you have in the main water line is the same pressure going through the pilot system.
 Inspect and rectify any potential issues you find.

 Step 2: Check for Air in the Pilot System

 Unlike water, air is compressible and, if allowed to remain in the pilot system, it will give erroneous readings.
 The pilot will have trouble maintaining a stable valve and therefore it is generally a good idea to get rid of air that will collect in the pilot system.
 Air loves to collect at high points, which typically means the pilots and tubing in the control valves.

-If the valve is installed with a wet type position indicator, you will see air collected in the sight glass, and the water level will be part way down the glass tube.
+If the pressure reducing valve is installed with a wet type position indicator, you will see air collected in the sight glass, and the water level will be part way down the glass tube.
 There will be either a small plug or bleed valve installed on the top of the indicator, and opening or removing it will vent the air.
 Remember—when venting the indicator you are effectively venting the main valve bonnet, so the main valve will begin to open.